 What I like best about The Story of Edgar Sawtelle and 11/22/63, as Stephen King writes through his protagonist, is they both “evoked an emotional reaction in me, [the] reader.
 And isn’t that what A+ writing is supposed to do?
 Evoke a response?”

 I have yet to write a book.
 Nor have I written much fiction other than a few very short stories.
 I am not anywhere akin to William Faulkner, David Wroblewski, or Stephen King.

 I am an active writer.
 I have been writing professionally for 30 years.
 I have been writing the Monday Morning Boost for 9 years this month.
 I actively create content through my social media channels including within my Facebook group Red Edge Mentoring: The Mastermind.

 Yet, I occasionally wonder if my words really have impact.
-But every time I really start question my worth as a writer, many of you graciously reassure me I do.
+But every time I really start questioning my worth as a writer, many of you graciously reassure me I do make an impact.
 The response to last week’s Monday Morning Boost: “The Greatness of a Flawed Kobe” was a wonderful indicator of the impact my words are having.

 Thank you my friends.

 Somewhere along this journey, I think Mrs. Hummel was also trying to tell me: “Read More, Mr. Les.
 And you’ll write better.”